MeTavi/TAT_doc/docs/overall_design/metrics_agg.md

 ```

-#### Step 2: Appending spatial layers and Producing the Hyper files
+#### Step 2: Appending Spatial Layers and Producing the Hyper Files

 At this stage, the Jupyter notebook named `BCAP_Attributes.ipynb` reads all the link and stop measures produced for BCAP across different periods.